 Emory Farmers Market

 The Emory Farmers Market is held during the academic year from 11am to 3pm on Tuesdays in front of Cox Hall.
-Special summer events highlight seasonal crops while the farmers market is in recess.
+The market is held monthly during the summer.
 The market is sponsored by the Office of Sustainability Initiatives in cooperation with Emory Dining.
 It is governed by a subcommittee of the Sustainable Food Committee, which is currently convened by Chad Sunstein, the Farmers Market Manager.